atlassian/react-beautiful-dnd/README.md

 import type { DroppableProvided } from 'react-beautiful-dnd';
 ```

+### Sample application

+We have created a [sample application](https://github.com/alexreardon/react-beautiful-dnd-flow-example) which exercises the flowtypes.
+It is a super simple `React` project based on [`react-create-app`](https://github.com/facebookincubator/create-react-app).
+You can use this as a reference to see how to set things up correctly.

 ### Flow version

 `react-beautiful-dnd` currently uses flow `0.52` which is not the [latest version](https://github.com/facebook/flow/releases).
 However, we are not able to upgrade until [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react) [supports it](https://github.com/yannickcr/eslint-plugin-react/issues/1376) - [more details](https://github.com/atlassian/react-beautiful-dnd/issues/37)